joepie91/Prove-It/README.md

     // All errors will appear here.
     "errors": {

         // The key is the full path of the error.
-In this case, the first contact number.
+In this case, the first phone number.
-        'contacts.0':
+        'phoneNumbers.0':

         // Array of errors for this path.
         [